ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--api-ipcs-enabled` (boolean)

-If set to `true`, this node will expose the IPCs API.
+If set to `true`, this node will expose the IPC's API.
 Defaults to `false`.
 See [here](../../apis/avalanchego/apis/ipc.md) for more information.

 #### `--api-keystore-enabled` (boolean)